epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/tests-creation/backfill-service/java/README.md

 - Accept the best suggestion using the TAB and ENTER keys
 - Move cursor into the test method testBackfill_ExistingAccount() body and press Enter
 - Accept the best suggestion using the TAB and ENTER keys
+- Move cursor into the test method testBackfill_NotNeeded() body and press Enter
+- Accept the best suggestion using the TAB and ENTER keys
 - Move cursor into the test method testBackfill_MultipleTransfers() body and press Enter
 - Accept the best suggestion using the TAB and ENTER keys
+- Add throws declarations to the test methods if it is required
 - Add all necessary imports

 </details>